gonzomartin/Martin_G_MusicMixer/README.md

 	### Investigation
 	The project was to create an interactive app that works with drag and drop factors, so i decide to mix this with a chill vibe and something that i love a lot as is the reggae music.
+	There is a pinterest board where you can see the graphic inspiration https://www.pinterest.es/gonzalitoma/reggae-dub-music-mixer/

 ## Credits